afnansyed/Cue-Cetera/ModelControl/training/README.md

 ![Neutral_ex_b](https://github.com/AmaniN16/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/neutral_ex.PNG)

-As we could see, a lot of the images could be interpreted either way, such as the first image in the angry set which is classified as Neutral but predicted as Angry since the man in the image has straight/dark eyebrows and no specific expression, which makes him look angry.
+As we can see, a lot of the images could be interpreted either way, such as the first image in the angry set which is classified as Neutral but predicted as Angry since the man in the image has straight/dark eyebrows and no specific expression, which makes him look angry.
 This can also be seen in the third image in the Neutral set, which is classified as Angry and predicted as Neutral mainly due to there being no discernible expression in the image, which means the image itself could be misclassified.
-A lot of these results also align with the confusion matrix, such as angry and neutral being confused for eachother.
+A lot of these results also align with the confusion matrix, such as angry and neutral being confused for each other.

 Considering our dataset is over 33k images large, there could have been some misclassifications that we missed, which is something we plan on verifying again.
-We have seen improvement in training when lowering the complexity of the model and hyper-tuning the neurons in each custom layer, so it's something we will continue to do in attempt to increase the accuracy.
-Our model is also overfitting significantly, so we plan on modifying the dropout rates and regularization terms in attempt to avoid overfitting.
+We have seen improvement in training when lowering the complexity of the model and hyper-tuning the neurons in each custom layer, so it's something we will continue to do in an attempt to increase the accuracy.
+Our model is also overfitting significantly, so we plan on modifying the dropout rates and regularization terms in an attempt to avoid overfitting.

 ## Pre-Alpha Model: Convolutional Neural Network (CNN)

 Our pre-alpha model (Model 3) is a convolution neural network, created using the sequential API, to classify images into one of 28 categories of emotions.
 The CNN consists of an input layer, hidden layers, and an output layer.
 For the hidden layers, we used a series of 2D convolutional layers to perform elementwise multiplication and then normalized the output of each layer by re-scaling and re-centering using batch normalization.
-After this, MaxPooling was used to downsample the images in order to extract the most important features and then a dropout layer is used to prevent overfitting.
+After this, MaxPooling was used to downsample the images in order to extract the most important features and then a dropout layer was used to prevent overfitting.
 In the output layer, in order to transition from the convolutional layers to the fully connected layer, we used the Flatten method where all the dimensions are kept and put into one vector.
 The output layer has 28 neurons, since there are 28 classes of emotions, with a softmax activation.
 We decided to use Adam as the optimizer with a learning rate of 0.0001.
 We also used sparse categorical cross-entropy as our loss function since there are 28 label classes.
 A summary of the model, along with its layers is displayed in the following table:

 ![model_summary](https://github.com/dianas11xx/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/full_ms.PNG)